madptr/madptr/posts/2023-01-22-virtualFunc1.md

 }

 ```
 Sure we cannot do something like the above and are forced to maintain a variable for each type we create.
 Consider creating a roguelike game, with 100s of different monsters.
-As a programmer we will be lost in a sea of variables.
+As a programmer, we will be lost in a sea of variables.
 For ease of handling and to improve the flexibility of the program, we derive them from a common base type.
 Let's create a base type called `Actor` and derive `Player` and `Monster` from it.

 ```c++
 class Actor {